top of page

 He took a photo on his phone to show his mum and breathed in deeply, the warm air filling his lungs.
 Then he carried on walking.

-Dr Gwen Burnyeat is Lecturer (Assistant Professor) in Social Anthropology at the University of Edinburgh and Principal Investigator of the ERC-selected research project Stories of Divided Politics: Polarisation and Bridge-Building in Colombia and Britain’.
-She is author of two monographs on Colombia, The Face of Peace: Government Pedagogy amid Disinformation in Colombia (University of Chicago Press 2022), which won the 2023 Public Anthropologist Award, and Chocolate, Politics and Peace-Building: An Ethnography of the Peace Community of San José de Apartadó, Colombia (Palgrave Macmillan 2018), which was accompanied by her award-winning ethnographic documentary Chocolate of Peace (2016).
-She is also a writer; her fiction has appeared in The Dublin Review, Critical Muslim and Confluence Magazine, and she is currently completing her first novel.
+Dr Gwen Burnyeat is Lecturer in Social Anthropology at the University of Edinburgh and Principal Investigator of the ERC-selected research project Stories of Divided Politics.
+She is author of The Face of Peace (University of Chicago Press 2022), and Chocolate, Politics and Peace-Building (Palgrave Macmillan 2018).
+Gwen won the 2023 Public Anthropologist Award, and is the producer of award-winning ethnographic documentary Chocolate of Peace (2016).
+Her fiction has appeared in The Dublin Review, Critical Muslim and Confluence Magazine.
+She is currently completing her first novel.
 Find her online at http://gwenburnyeat.com.

 • Twitter